header-bg

 • Applicants are asked to write a personal statement that details their motivation, experience, and long-term goals.
 The statement, which reflects the applicant’s focus and biomedical interests, factors heavily into the evaluation process.
 It should include a description of why the applicant feels they will thrive under the dual-mentored, accelerated process that characterizes the program.
 Please note the personal statement has a 9,000 character limit (including spaces).

-While we do not require students to commit to a particular course of study prior to acceptance, we strongly encourage applicants to contact potential mentors and discuss possible projects prior to applying, as this is viewed as a substantial strength in the application
+While we do not require students to commit to a particular course of study prior to acceptance, applicants are strongly encouraged to contact potential mentors and discuss possible projects prior to applying, as this is viewed as a substantial strength in the application.
+The list of potential research advisors should span a range of (preferably 3-5) NIH Institutes/Centers, as funding availability for trainee costs can vary by year.
+Prearranged projects are available on the Research Opportunities webpage.
+Individuals may search NIH Investigators by their scientific focus area here.
+If desired, applicants may contact potential PIs directly to discuss the research in more detail.

 A Few Tips…